 Or Call - 519-575-3282

-This course is designed to take you beyond the basics of the point-and-click camera found in your cell phone.
+This class is designed to take you beyond the basics of the point-and-click camera found in your cell phone.
 Understanding light and the advanced functions of your photo camera will allow you to be more creative in making images that will stand out.
 The class will include hands-on demonstrations and exercises to reinforce the lessons.

 No previous experience is required, however, you must own a camera that will allow fully manual mode for shutter, aperture and ISO (DSLR, Mirrorless or otherwise).
 It is recommended you bring your camera to the sessions so that you can apply the lessons directly to your own equipment and participate in the hands-on demonstrations - sharing is allowed.
 While not required, it is also recommended that you have a sturdy tripod and an off-camera flash.

-Resources will be made available to assist you with the course as the weeks progress to supplement what is covered in the class.
+Resources will be made available to assist you with the class as the weeks progress to supplement what is covered in the class.
 A DropBox folder will be shared for the duration of the class in which students will share images and other resources with each other.
 If you do not have DropBox yet, you can install it for free here: DROPBOX

-This is a community course offered for personal enrichment.
+This is a community class offered for personal enrichment.
 Attendance is not mandatory, however missing one session may make it difficult for you to catch up on the material covered in each session.
 While a lesson will not be repeated, I am available for questions outside of the session time and will respond to email questions as much as possible.
 In class questions are encouraged and the class is flexible enough that we may dive deeper into any given subject if there is something a student wishes to explore more deeply.

 Assignments are provided to encourage you to practice what you have learned.
 While they are not mandatory, they will help you and the other students if you take the time to complete the assignments.

-The following topics will be covered over the eight weeks, however it is the goal of the course to allow flexibility depending on the individual needs of students.
+The following topics will be covered over the eight weeks, however it is the goal of the class to allow flexibility depending on the individual needs of students.
 Content may be adjusted from time to time to better cover material that is desired by students.
 Content will be a mix of technical instruction, hands on practice, discussion, question and answer and review of images:

 Understanding your camera